 - Loan approval isn’t guaranteed at purchase time

 What you need to know about an Afterpay personal loan

-Afterpay is a buy-now, pay-later service that lets people make a purchase at participating in-person and online retailers and pay them off in four installments over six weeks.
+Afterpay is a buy-now, pay-later (or BNPL) service that lets people make a purchase at participating in-person and online retailers and pay them off in four installments over six weeks.
 You’ll need to select Afterpay as your payment method when you check out to see if you qualify.

 We’ll break down how Afterpay works and what you need to know before you apply.

 Afterpay may allow you to divide up the cost of your purchase and pay it off in multiple smaller payments with no interest charges.
 If you can make all your payments on time, you won’t have to pay any fees to use this service.
 But if you don’t make payments on time, you’ll get charged late fees.

 Afterpay may perform a soft credit check when you sign up to use the service.
 The company also may approve you for larger amounts if you’ve paid off previous purchases with Afterpay.